105-year-old Frenchman sets cycling record

 - Pete Carroll says Seahawks' offer to Golden Tate in 2014 'didn't get communicated really well'

+“I did not see the sign warning me I had 10 minutes left,” Marchand said after his effort.
+“Otherwise I would have gone faster, I would have posted a better time.
+I’m now waiting for a rival.”

-Three years ago at the same venue, Marchand covered 26.927 kilometers (16.7 miles) in one hour to better his own world record in the over-100s category.
+Three years ago at the same venue, Marchand covered 26.927 kilometers in one hour to better his own world record in the over-100s category.

+Still, impressed fans and chanted “Robert, Robert” during the last minutes of his ride.
+Marchand received a standing ovation once he completed the last of his 92 laps and was then mobbed by dozens of cameramen and TV crews.

+“He could have been faster but he made a big mistake.
+He has stopped eating meat over the past month after being shocked by recent reports on how animals are subjected to cruel treatment,” Marchand’s physiologist, Veronique Billat, told The Associated Press.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.